fizikovnet/ClauseKt/README.md

 - The number of comparison operators doesn't match the number of fields (when multiple operators are provided)
 - The number of logical operators isn't one less than the number of fields (when multiple logical operators are provided)
 - No data object is provided to the constructor
+- IN or NOT_IN operators are used with primitive (non-collection) field types